Why Are Scotty Cameron Putters So Expensive?

 Design

 Scotty Cameron putters were initially known for a milling process that made the entire head and neck out of a single block of metal or “ingot.”
-As larger and larger mallet-style putters have become popular and technology has advanced to build some of the modern “spaceship” putters, aluminum can also be used to manage weight and aesthetics.
+As larger and larger mallet-style putters have become popular and technology has advanced to build some of the modern “spaceship” putters, milled aluminum can also be used to manage weight and aesthetics.

 This milling process was considered superior to the cast-iron manufacturing methodology because it allowed for greater control and modification of putter specs and consistency in the metal.